sky-uk/toolkit/CONTRIBUTING.md

       commit messages.
 2. Merge the fully-approved PR into `develop` via the "Merge pull request" button.
     * If handling multiple PRs, go back to Step 1 until all are merged.
 Then continue to Step 3.
-3. Run `git checkout develop && git pull`.
-4. Run `git checkout master && git pull`.
-5. Run `git merge develop`.
-6. Run `npm i && lerna bootstrap`.
+3. Run `npm run release`.
-7. Run `lerna publish`.
-    * This will bring up a prompt to confirm the new versions.
-At this point you can choose to accept or decline them.
-    * This will also auto-generate our CHANGELOGS for each package.
-    * NOTE: the version numbers will be decided based on commits since the last release. the commits done since the last release.
-8. Check the compiled assets have been published via CircleCI to S3 (this may take a few minutes to propagate):
+4. Check the compiled assets have been published via CircleCI to S3 (this may take a few minutes to propagate):
     * For releases and pre-releases:
         * [sky.com/assets/toolkit-core/v[version]/toolkit-core.min.css](